mcarvin8/ava-sf-devops/README.md

 `Apex::Class1,Class2,Class3::Apex`

 The entire "Apex" string is case insensitive.
 Test classes can be separated by commas or spaces.
 If your Apex Test Class naming convention allows spaces, adjust the regex in the `apex_tests.py` script.

+## Branch Protection

+### Validation Merge Request Pipelines

+In the "Merge requests" settings, enable "Pipelines must succeed" to ensure the merge request validation passes before the request can be accepted.

+### Code Owners

+Update the `CODEOWNERS` file in this repo to define the owners of your code base.
+Enforce `CODEOWNERS` approval in merge requests to prevent a merge request from being accepted wtihout code owner approval.